YorkEarwaker/Electrical-Engineering/rpi-z/README.md

  - busid 1-9 (04f3:24a1)
    Elan Microelectronics Corp. : unknown product (04f3:24a1)
 ```
+* Unplug USB A from Dell Ubuntu, connection to RPi Debug Probe for a USB to UART connection to RPi Zero 2 W GPIO pins.
+* Unplug power supply unit PSU from mains socket with cable to Micro USB B PWR IN for RPi Zero 2 W

+Attempt 2.
+* TBD
+* ...

 ## Output - headless to RPi Zero 2 W with USB cable
 First Process.
 Attempting to connect to the RPi Zero 2 W 'headless' with USB cable.
 Using RPi documentation, RPi Forum, Online tutorials.